Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Your initial target makes this **:d20-save: Saving Throw** at a **:d20-disadv: Disadvantage**{ .d20 }.

+---

 ### :weapon-prop-finesse:{ .lg } Finesse

 When making an attack with a **:weapon-prop-finesse: Finesse** weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

+---

 ### :weapon-prop-heavy:{ .lg } Heavy

 Heavy weapon is unwieldy compared to other weapons.
 You have **:d20-disadv: Disadvantage**{ .d20 } on your attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13, and if it's a Ranged weapon and your Dexterity score isn't at least 13.

+---

 ### :weapon-prop-light:{ .lg } Light

 When you take the **:rsc-a: Attack**{ .rsc } action on your turn and attack with a Light weapon, you can make one extra attack as a **:rsc-b: Bonus Action**{ .rsc } later on the same turn.
-That extra attack must be made with a ^^different Light weapon^^, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.
+That extra attack must be made with a *different Light weapon*, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

+---

 ### :weapon-prop-loading:{ .lg } Loading

 Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an **:rsc-a: Action**{ .rsc }, **:rsc-b: Bonus Action**{ .rsc }, or **:rsc-r: Reaction**{ .rsc } to fire it, regardless of the number of attacks you can normally make.

+---

 ### :weapon-prop-mounted:{ .lg } Mounted

 This weapon is normally used while attached to a tripod, vehicle, or other bracing mount.
 You can mount or unmount this weapon as an **:rsc-a: Action**{ .rsc }.
 While it is mounted, it can't be moved.
 It can only be used to make an attack while unmounted if held by a creature with a Strength score of at least 15.

+---

 ### :weapon-prop-range:{ .lg } Range